Additional Fee For Service Training and Consultation Opportunities

 - Provide a comprehensive overview of our programs and share resources at your staff meeting.

-- Arrange for parents from our Family Faculty program to share their stories as part of an in-service training for your employees.
+- Arrange for parents from our Family Faculty program to share their stories as part of in-service training for your employees.

 - Train family members on your advisory council, board, or committee, to be more effective members of your group; for example, your agency could sponsor a parent’s attendance at the Vermont Leadership Series.